 - From 10 years onwards, your child, if he is a boy, should be going to mosque.
 Girls can pray at home.
 Encouraging children to pray at this age can be a bit challenging because they are growing up and want to exercise their right to opinion.
 The best way to counteract this is to have clear rules in the household on what is expected of them and then help them in creating reminders so they don’t forget.
 Pocket charts and visual wall charts are all good reminders.

 Success with My Salah Mat – Free Parents’ Guide

 Learning to pray Salah for kids is a gradual learning process.
 Our job as parents is to gently guide them and prepare them for life.
 My Salah Mat is an interactive prayer mat that helps you train your child to pray.
 They have created this very useful guide which is free for you to download.

-Would you like to know how the My Salah Mat works?
+Download this PDF to know how the My Salah Mat works!
 Here is the manual in PDF format explaining it’s various features.

 My Salah Mat is a British product but they deliver worldwide.
 You can order My Salah Mat from their website www.mysalahmat.com or from mumzworld.com.
 Find more details on their site and Instagram page.